-This takes a company-wide effort, but the benefits are more than worth it.
+This takes a company-wide effort, but the benefits are worth it.
 Once it’s clear that the statement has an impact in each and every project, there’s one more thing that needs to take place: efficacy evaluation.

 In order to see if your brand positioning statement is paying off, make sure to occasionally evaluate its overall impact with customers.
 Stay vigilant with this and adjust accordingly.

-Helpful Examples to Consider
+Helpful examples to consider

 Whether it’s a total commitment to their values or a unique stance compared to their competitors, successful brands always seem to make the right type of impact.

-Here are some examples that I find illustrative and helpful when learning about how to position a brand:
+Here are some examples that I find illustrative and helpful when learning about how to position a brand.

 More importantly, Apple positions its brand to connect with their customers, suggesting that those who purchase from them are innovators who prefer simplistic yet intricate products.